-Operating expenses increased by 52%, giving a positive operational leverage ratio of 16%.
-Included in expenses for the year were £1.2m (2012: £0.7m) related to the amortisation of the Everyday Loans intangible, £0.9m (2012: £nil) from the amortisation of the V12 intangible and £2.9m (2012: £2.4m) related to the unwind of the fair value adjustment to the Everyday Loans acquired loan portfolio.
-Also, the cost of the STB share options was £2.2m (2012: £1.6m).
-Finally, STB also incurred acquisition costs of £0.9m (2012: £1.4m) during the year.
+Operating expenses increased by 51%, giving a positive operational leverage ratio of 21.7%.
+Included in expenses for the year were £1.2m (2012: £0.7m) related to the amortisation of the Everyday Loans intangible and £0.9m (2012: £nil) from the amortisation of the V12 intangible.
+Also, the cost of the STB share options was £2.2m (2012:£1.6m).
+Finally, STB also incurred acquisition costs of £0.9m (2012: £3.1m) during the year.
 The increase in the impairment losses was expected given the growth in the credit portfolios and the continued seasoning of customer accounts.
-However, the blended average loss rate was 4.3% (2012: 3.9%), still well below the levels anticipated at origination, but higher as a result of the change in mix toward the higher yielding accounts.
+However, the blended average loss rate was 4.3% (2012: 3.9%), still well below the levels anticipated at origination but higher as a result of the change in mix toward the higher yielding accounts.